How To Beat Collection Agencies In Court

 How To Stop Harassment and Being Contacted From A Debt Collector

-- Make a copy of the letter requesting debt collector to cease contact
+- Make a copy of the letter requesting the debt collector to cease contact.

 Sending a letter to the debt collector does not necessarily get rid of the debt, but it should stop the contact.
 Once the debt collector receives the letter, they may or may not continue to make contact.
-There are two reasons why a debt collector can still contact a person after they have requested that they stop.
+There are two reasons why a debt collector can still contact a person after it has been requested that they stop.
 One reason is that a collector can contact a person to tell them there will be no further contact.
 The other reason is that the creditor will be filing a debt lawsuit or taking a specific action.
 The debt collector can still sue someone to attempt to collect debt.
-The person just needs to know how to properly respond to such lawsuit and be prepared to find out of the court Complaint is even valid.
-It is so important for a person to respond if he or she receives a lawsuit from a debt collector.
+The person just needs to know how to properly respond to such a lawsuit and be prepared to find out if the court complaint is even valid.
+It is so important for a person to respond if he or she receives a summons from a debt collector.

-Many attorneys for debt collectors believe that the regular person has no idea what to do when they see the court Summons and Complaint.
+Many attorneys acting in behalf of debt collectors believe that the regular person has no idea what to do when they see the court summons and complaint.
 Most people are unaware that the plaintiff must prove a number of things in the court of law in order for the credit card case to even be valid.
-They become intimidated and sometimes ignore the Summons and don’t even attempt to fight back.
+They become intimidated and sometimes ignore the summons, not even attempting to fight back.
 This is exactly what debt collectors want.
-Creditors are going after people who aren’t trying to answer the Summons or are too scared to respond.
-When the Defendant ignores the Summons, the creditor wins by default.
+Creditors are going after people who they believe won’t try to answer the summons or are too scared to respond.
+When the defendant ignores the summons, the creditor wins by default.
 That’s it.
 By doing this the consumer is basically handing a win over to the creditor or collection agency.

 Great Chance at Beating Collection Attorneys